Give your team the tools they need to consistently write high-quality code and dramatically increase their productivity.

 If you let things fester, your costs will go up, you'll start missing deadlines.
 Your software will have a ton of bugs and other problems.
 Your customers will be extremely unhappy.
 If your team works with data, there will be errors in the outcome that may have severe consequences since your business takes decisions based on wrong information.
 If you're not careful, you'll endanger your entire company's existence.

-Your team needs to develop a mindset that allows them to take better software design decisions.
+Your team needs to develop a mindset that allows them to take better software design decisions quickly and unanimously.

 This course is a modern take on software design that gives your team the tools to dramatically improve the way they work together on software.
 After following the course, every member of your team will: